Wire Rope & Steel Cable Lanyards

 These factors are guided by our wire rope design guides—covering recommended tolerances, measuring points, breaking strengths, wire rope stretch and more.

 Cable Diameter impacts working load, safety factor, and flexibility.
-See our diameter reference guide for guidance.
+Small cable diameters such as 1/32, 3/64, 1/16, and 3/32 inch are most common for compact, low-profile lanyards.
+See our diameter reference guide for more information.

 Cable Construction (braid type) affects flexibility and resistance to abrasion.
-Typical wire rope lanyards use 7×19 (most flexible), 7×7 or 1×19 (least flexible) galvanized or stainless cable in small diameters such as 1/16 or 3/32 inch.
-Learn more about cable construction.
+Typical wire rope lanyards use 7×19 (most flexible), 7×7 or 1×19 (least flexible).
+Visit our wire rope cable page to determine which is best for your application.

 Cable Coating adds protection against wear and corrosion, and can reduce noise.
-Learn more about coating options.
-Options include:
+We offer vinyl, nylon and color coatings.
+Visit our wire rope cable coatings page for more details on how to choose.

 End Fittings or Terminals may include loop sleeves, stops, stamped eyes, threaded ends, thimbles, wire rope eyelets, ball shanks, handles/knobs, stops, strap forks, strap eyes, and threaded studs.
-Other fittings are available as well.
+See all available end fittings.

 Custom hardware is also available that ties into your design.
 If your application includes hardware, let us know what type.
 We can add almost any type you need.